ideal/kubernetes-demo/README.md

-# kubernetes-demo
+# Kubernetes-demo

-demo for running services in kubernetes.
+demo for running services in Kubernetes.

 # Steps

 0. install `kubectl` and `helm`, run `helm init` to init both server (install tiller) and client.

 1. Optional: build and push Docker images (if you need) under `mysql/master`, `mysql/slave`, `archlinux-php`, `backend-service`, `backend-www`.
-If you build and push images yourself, you need to change container image in all yaml files.
+If you build and push images yourself, you need to change container image in the corresponding yaml files.

 2. Deploy MySQL master: